Congratulations to our 2016 Major Grant Awardees!

-Dr. William Adams, the Chairman of the National Endowment for the Humanities (NEH), joined U.S. Senator Jack Reed and staff and board members from the Rhode Island Council for the Humanities to announce the Council’s Major Grants on Monday, April 13.
-Community, civic, and cultural leaders gathered at the Providence Public Library as the Rhode Island Council for the Humanities announced nearly $130,000 in new awards to 14 organizations in support of humanities projects across the state.
+Secretary of State Nellie Gorbea joined staff and board members from the Rhode Island Council for the Humanities and over 65 community, civic, and cultural leaders at the Rhode Island Historical Society’s Aldrich House in Providence to announce the Council’s Major Grants on Wednesday, April 20.
+A total of $124,015 in new awards were made to 14 organizations in support of humanities projects across the state.

 A list of the Major Grant Awardees including brief descriptions of the funded projects can be found in the link below.